MatthewRalston/kmerdb/academics.md

 Here we discuss the underlying bioinformatic techniques behind both alignment and assembly and use this discussion to present a novel alignment-free framework for metagenomic species decomposition, bacterial species inference, metagenome simulation, and Markov probabilities.

 A principle challenge in the acceleration and automation of bioinformatic analyses based on Illumina Next Generation Sequencing (NGS) and other platforms is the abstraction of conventional alignment-based methods into an alignment-free analytical space.
 Bioinformatics is expected to be rate-limiting in the modern biological discovery process, with the recent dramatic reductions in the cost of sequencing leading to mountains of raw data for analysis.
 Quick, efficient, and accurate methods are needed to identify sequences, quantify abundances, estimate mutational likelihoods, and explore the sequence similarity space.
+We happen to do almost none of these things in this framework.

+Instead we provide the user with matrices for their own interpretation and analysis.
+Basic phylogenetic is a function of both properly assembled and high-quality Illumina sequencing datasets and is the principle goal of this software.
+We provide the raw matrices and scipy distance matrices for the user to explore.

 The first advantage of the so-called "alignment-free" methods is the flexibility to leverage reference sequences when the information is available, but to not restrict the effective utilization rate of the dataset to that which can be aligned with absolute certainty.
 Now we advocate for data structures, algorithms, and concepts of sequence identity/similarity beyond the concepts of reference sequences and alignment.
-This first advantage is leveraged through metagenome simulation to compare our k-mer counter with others, and to explore the differences between idealized fidelity of the simulated metagenomic fractions under simulated subsampling conditions versus the behavior of real world metagenomic samples.
+This first advantage is leveraged through phylogenetic analysis to compare our k-mer counter with others, to understand similarity metrics as a function of k and sequencing depth, and to explore the differences between idealized fidelity of the simulated metagenomic fractions under simulated subsampling conditions versus the behavior of real world metagenomic samples.

 The second advantage of foregoing the expensive quadratic mapping step (which is required in conventional alignment-based sequencing pipelines) is the comparable accuracy with which expression measurements (Kallisto) and mutations can be called (e.g. Kevlar, Cell 2019).
 This presents the opportunity to discuss the role of the minimizer and k-mer as an exposable data layer to promote the comparison of indexing and k-mer/minimizer-generating strategies.